-Municipalities in Ontario have the legal authority to require gasoline retailers to put warning labels on gas pumps similar to those found on cigarette packages.
-Municipalities are able to do this under the authority of their licensing powers and general health and welfare powers found in the Municipal Act.
+Municipalities can require gasoline retailers to put warning labels on gas pumps similar to those found on cigarette packages.
+Municipalities in Ontario are able to do this under the authority of their licensing powers and general health and welfare powers found in the Municipal Act.
 We’re in the process of trying to develop legal reports for other jurisdictions:

 >> Download Backgrounder / Briefing Note for Governments: [Link to PDF]

 >> Download legal report for Ontario municipalities: [Link to PDF]